mehmetuzunyayla/XplAIn/readme.md

-# Credit Scoring CNN Project
+# Credit Scoring CNN Project with XAI

 This project implements a Convolutional Neural Network (CNN) for credit scoring predictions.
-The model is built using PyTorch and explains predictions using Captum and SHAP.
+The model is built using PyTorch and explains predictions using Captum and SHAP to enhance transparency and interpretability in machine learning.

 ## Project Structure